wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 **Note:** For guidelines, see _[[link to reporting interval topic on another page]]_.

+## Configuring Trace Data Reporting

 ## Instrumenting Multiple Frameworks in the Same Service

-If you are instrumenting multiple frameworks that are used in the same service, bear in mind that you need only a single application-tags object, Wavefront sender object, and Wavefront reporter object per process.
-Your code should instantiate each object once, and then re-use these in the setup steps for each framework you are instrumenting.
+If you are instrumenting multiple frameworks that are used in the same service, bear in mind that you need only a single application-tags object and a single Wavefront sender object object per process.
+Your code should instantiate each object once, and then re-use these objects as needed in the setup steps for each framework you are instrumenting.

 ## Questions for Reviewers